- About Us

 The Ombudsman's Regional Awareness and Accessibility Program is intended to ensure awareness and accessibility to our services by regional and Aboriginal Western Australians.
 The Program commenced in 2009.

-The latest visit in the Program will be conducted in the South West Region from 28 February to 2 March 2018.
+The latest visit in the Program was conducted in the South West Region from 28 February to 2 March 2018.

 The Program includes complaint clinics where members of the public can bring their concerns to us (that had not been able to be resolved directly with public authorities), meetings with Aboriginal community members, and visits to, and liaison with, public authorities and community groups.

-Visits have previously been conducted to the following regions:
+Visits have been conducted to the following regions:

-For more information about future regional visits, contact the Communications Manager on:
+For more information about future regional visits, contact Executive Services on: